Passengers (2008 film): Plot

 Eric returns to the crash site and experiences frightening memories of an exploding engine.
 Meanwhile, Shannon is the only one at the next session; just before Claire arrives, Shannon has a vision of her dead parents outside.
 Eric also arrives, and as Claire takes him and Shannon to her apartment, he tells Claire that he recalls an engine blowing up.
 Claire counsels Shannon about her feelings for her parents, who were killed when she was a child.
 Eric sees the same dog outside Claire's apartment and recognizes it as a pet that died when he was young.
 Convinced that he was killed in the crash, he runs out of the apartment and stands in front of an onrushing train, which has no effect on him, then shouts to Claire that she should stay away from him.

 Shannon disappears from Claire's apartment, but her neighbor says she left with a man and a woman.
 Claire goes to her supervisor, who is convinced she has latched onto a conspiracy theory, and she angrily accuses him of helping Arkin cover up the truth.
 At Emma's house, Arkin suddenly appears and again tells Claire that the pilot was responsible for the crash.
 Arkin departs but leaves his briefcase behind.
 Claire becomes hysterical after finding a ledger inside listing all the passengers who died in the crash.
 Claire's name is on the ledger, and Arkin is listed as the pilot.

 The next morning, Claire finds Eric on his boat.
 He explains that he withheld telling her that she and the other passengers died in the crash because everyone had to discover it individually.
 Deceased people and even pets from their pasts (unrecognized by the recently deceased) helped them to understand and accept death.
-The people Claire spoke to were dead friends or relatives.
+Toni and Perry were Claire’s deceased aunt and teacher sent for this purpose.
 She and Eric sail from the harbor to cross over into the afterlife.
 A flashback shows Claire and Eric in adjacent seats on the plane.
 During the flight, Claire and Eric develop an attraction.
 When the engine catches fire and the plane depressurizes, Eric assures her they will be all right.

 Sometime later, Claire's landlord let Emma and her husband into Claire's apartment.
 Emma finds a note Claire was planning to send.